snakex2000/playfab-docs/playfab-docs/demo-game/overview.md

 1. Selecting **View title F8941** will open the title in Game Manager, the developer portal, where you can see how the different features are configured.
 This is where you'll be prompted to sign in with a PlayFab developer account.
 1. **Clear** will remove all the current notifications from the activity bar.

-You’ll also notice throughout the game these various PlayFab logos [or other callouts].
-Each of these indicates where a specific PF feature is used to power a certain aspect of the game and hovering over will show more information and take you to the related pages in Game Manage.
+You’ll also notice throughout the game these various callouts.
+Each of these indicates where a specific PlayFab feature is used to power a certain aspect of the game and hovering over will show more information and take you to the related pages in Game Manager.

 [screenshot - callouts]

 > [!NOTE]
 > You can play the demo game at any time, but to access Game Manager you’ll need to sign up for a [free developer account](link]).

 ## Included PlayFab features